andrewwoods1/andrewwoods1.github.io/_posts/2017-11-02-Can-we-predict-future-xG-using-the-gamma-distribution.md

 ---
 layout: post
-title: Can we predict future xG using the gamma distribution
+title: Can we predict future xG using the gamma distribution?
 ---

 This post was written (and this blog was started) with the intention of explaining a model I’ve been working on to predict future expected goals, or xG in Premier League football matches.
 If this sounds a bit alien, this, is an excellent primer on expected goals, and the intuition behind it all.